bbc/software-engineering-technical-assessments/election-api-python/README.md

 During your assessment we will ask you to work though the task in `tasks.md` with a pair.
 Please do not work on or complete these prior to the assessment.

-:warning:  If you make any changes to the code, please ensure you return it to it's initial (HEAD) state before your assessment.
+__Warning:__  If you make any changes to the code, please ensure you return it to its initial (HEAD) state before your assessment.

 ## Prerequisites
 - python 3.9 or higher